Ipoh Cheong Kee Wan Tan Mee

 The soup is tasty though and we did not feel thirsty after drinking it.
 Apparently, they don’t use MSG in their cooking.

-Green chili is self-serve and they encourage patrons to only take the amount they need.
+Green chili is self-serve, and they encourage patrons to only take the amount they need.

-Quite a number of drinks are available at Cheong Kee Wan Tan Mee but they do not serve coffee.
-All of their drinks and respective prices are listed on the wall.
+Quite a number of drinks are available here but they do not serve coffee.
+All their drinks and respective prices are listed on the wall.
+You can get winter melon tea, soybean milk with cincau, or soft drinks like 100 Plus.

 We ordered 2 plates of dry wantan mee and 1 glass of winter melon tea and that cost under RM14.